Vilnius Business College students lives here:

-Vilnius Business College does not have its own dormitory or any other student residence.
-Students are responsible for finding the place to stay.
-There are various dormitories available in capital of Lithuania -Vilnius.
+Also, students can find place to stay by their own.
+There are various dormitories available in capital of Lithuania – Vilnius.
 Prices depends on location and conditions offered so it’s very different.

 Shared room could cost from 100 to 200 euros/month, private flat or house options are available in the city.
 Our college staff members provides information and assistance in order to find accommodation possibilities for students from abroad.
 Shared accommodation doesn’t have to be the only option.
 If you prefer to live alone or more comfortably, here are a few choices you might consider: